adblockradio/adblockradio/README.md

 The [first version](https://twitter.com/PierreCol/status/784851362207137792) of Adblock Radio in 2016 (that one that got *lawyered* by French private radio network [Les Indés Radios](http://www.lesindesradios.fr/) - hi guys! hope you enjoy reading this! *[xoxoxo](http://oxavocats.com/)*) used only the fingerprinting part of this project, with a binary ad/not ad classification.
 Users could report undetected ads with a single click and the corresponding audio was automatically integrated in the DB, with a posteriori moderation.
 Results were really promising, but it was difficult to keep the databases up to date as commercials are broadcast in multiple slight variations, in addition to be renewed frequently, in some cases every few days.
 Some streams with not enough listeners were very poorly classified.
 Exciting strategies to [mine new commercials](https://www.computer.org/csdl/proceedings/icme/2011/4348/00/06012115-abs.html) and to [whitelist large amounts of music](https://github.com/dest4/radio-playlist-generator) have been developed, but it still required a lot of manual work and I/O on servers was problematic.
 In retrospect, the choice of SQLite for these read-write-intensive, time-critical database operations was probably not the best.

 The second version, from early 2017 to mid 2018, used only the lightweight ML part, with almost inexistent I/O. Personal research to distinguish ads from the rest showed that also separating talk from music was a low hanging fruit.
 So predictions became between ad, talk and music.
 The system behave very well with much less manual review, but reached a plateau in precision, a bit below user expectations.
 The ternary classification made user reports more difficult to handle, requiring a priori moderation.
 Current version uses the same ML part but also benefits from a fingerprinting module with much lighter databases, made of jingles and the subset of mispredicted ML training data likely to be broadcast again.

+Adblock Radio should ideally be run on the end user device.
+It is tempting to do the computations in the cloud and to serve the results to the listeners.
+First-hand experience shows it is not an ideal solution.
+Adblock Radio has tested two options to design architecture with this paradigm:
+- either the analysing server rebroadcasts audio content to listeners, with tags (briefly tested in 2016).
+This leads to legal issues as relaying a stream could be considered as copyright infrigement (disclaimer: IANAL).
+Also this scales poorly because now you are a CDN.
+- either the analysing server streams classification metadata only - users listen to webradios with the official links (in production since 2017).
+There is no way to be sure synchronization between audio and metadata will be correct.
+In most cases, it works well, with a sync gap of less than two seconds.
+But some radios have weird CDNs or have introduced dynamic advertising in their streams, which means that streams between the server and the clients can become significantly different.
+For example, lags of about 20s have been observed for [Radio FG](https://www.radiofg.com/) and up to 45s for [Jazz Radio](http://www.jazzradio.fr/).
+This leads to a frustrating experience for listeners.
+I have tried to bruteforce sync between the server and the client by comparing chunks of the original stream.
+It is tricky for web applications because most webradios CDNs have not enabled [CORS headers](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), so that Javascript in browser will not be able to read the audio content to sync.
+Flash (duh) or web extensions would be needed, but this seems excessive.

 ## Getting started